jordansybesma/KeyAttendance/docs/backend.md

 The major files and folders in `/backend/` are:

-* `build`: This contains the compiled frontend assets produced by Webpack.
+* `/build/`: This contains the compiled frontend assets produced by Webpack.
-* `env`: If you're using virtualenv or on the server, this file contains all virtualenv installations and is not tracked through version control.
+* `/env/`: If you're using virtualenv or on the server, this file contains all virtualenv installations and is not tracked through version control.
-* `key`: This contains the bulk of our code, such as migrations, views, helper functions and data management classes.
+* `/key/`: This contains the bulk of our code, such as migrations, views, helper functions and data management classes.
-* `key_api`: This largely contains configuration code that django uses to run the server.
+* `/key_api/`: This largely contains configuration code that django uses to run the server.
-* `static`: This contains static resources for the server when hosted on AWS.
+* `/static/`: This contains static resources for the server when hosted on AWS.
 * `key_api_uwsgi.ini`: This contains the configuration for uWSGI on the AWS server.
 * `manage.py`: This is the python file that runs django from the command line.
 * `Pipfile`: This contains the configuration for pipenv